appdotnet/api-spec/resources/streams.md

 ### Basic Use

-A Stream is a real-time, ordered collection of messages.
-A message will always be a [response envelope](/appdotnet/api-spec/blob/master/migrations.md#current-migrations).
-If you are receiving a message about an object, the ```data``` key will contain that object.
+A Stream is a real-time, ordered collection of objects.
+An object will always be formatted in a [response envelope](/appdotnet/api-spec/blob/master/migrations.md#current-migrations).
+The ```data``` key will always contain the object.
 Some actions (like following a user) will contain extra information in the ```meta``` key.

 There are 3 different kinds of Streams, but they all follow the same pattern: